gjbilou/snake-mips-2021/README.md

 ### Setting Up the Keyboard and Display MMIO Simulator

-If your program requires keyboard input, follow these steps to enable the Keyboard and Display MMIO Simulator:
+Because snake is a game that requires keyboard input, we need to enable the Keyboard and Display MMIO Simulator:

 1. Go to the **Tools** menu.
 2. Select **Keyboard and Display MMIO Simulator**.